Consistent approach to study gluon quasi-particles: Results

+Given that $\Phi$ is renormalization dependent on the lattice, it may not agree with model results (as seen in Fig.~\ref{fg.saddle}).
 On the lattice the Polyakov loop in various representations have been found to follow Casimir scaling above $T/T_d=1$ \cite{Gupta:2007ax}.
-Accordingly the Polyakov loops in different representations are expected to have the finite gap at $T/T_d=1$.
-In our model the Polyakov loops in fundamental and adjoint representations do follow the scaling reasonably well for $T/T_d>1$ (Fig.~\ref{fg.casimir}).
-However the situation seems different below $T/T_d=1$.
-On one hand this may be a model artefact.
-On the other our result seems natural as the gluons themselves have finite mass.
-The situation is similar to the crossover observed in $\langle \Phi \rangle$ in the presence of low mass quarks \cite{Clarke_2021}.
-Nonetheless possible effects of additional terms including effects of glueballs, bag pressure or Polyakov loop interaction terms discussed earlier may contribute to further understanding the behaviour of $\langle\Phi_A\rangle$.
+We find $\langle \Phi \rangle$ and $\langle \Phi_A \rangle$ do follow the scaling reasonably well for $T/T_d>1$ (Fig.~\ref{fg.casimir}). \ Below $T/T_d=1$, the scaling breaks because $\langle \Phi_A \rangle$ is non-zero.
+This is natural as the quasi-gluons have finite mass. and the situation resembles the crossover observed in $\langle \Phi \rangle$ in the presence of low mass quarks in models as well as on lattice \cite{Clarke_2021}.
+Possible effects of additional terms including effects of glueballs, bag pressure or Polyakov loop interaction terms discussed earlier may contribute to further understanding the behavior of $\langle\Phi_A\rangle$ .
 These possibilities may be explored elsewhere.